Seymour Duncan Parallel Axis – Clear & Defined

 Check out Seymour Duncan’s custom shop Brandon Ellis signature model Dyad Parallel Axis here

 Strangely, I became aware of this pickup more than two decades ago when I started taking lessons from my first guitar teacher, Savaş Oğuz.
 He was exclusively playing Ibanez RG guitars with Parallel Axis Blues Saraceno on the bridge position and always praising these pickups.
-He was also the reason I got into Blues Saraceno! 🙂
+He was also the reason I got into Blues Saraceno! 🙂 After all these years of thinking about getting a Parallel Axis pickup, I finally pulled the trigger and decided to replace the stock pickups on my Ibanez RG565.

+While researching SD pickups, I also came across a USA custom shop Charvel DK24 Special Edition on Thomann and noticed they went for Seymour Duncan Parallel Axis, along with a Seymour Duncan Hot Rails on the neck position, a true 80s guitar!
 To be honest, I was pretty happy with the stock pickups on my Ibanez RG565.
 The guitar features an Ibanez V8 Custom and an Ibanez Infinity RD pickup.
 However, I wanted to check this SD pair and see how much improvement these could add to my guitar.
+Seymour Duncan Parallel Axis comes in a standard SD box with a pair of springs and screws, a pickup ring and simple wiring schematics (standard for SD humbuckers).

-The one I got had the copper wires visible as shown below, however, it did not create any issues.
-I wasn’t concerned with this as this was at the top strings side.
+The one I got had the copper wires visible, as shown below; however, it did not create any issues.
+I wasn’t concerned with this, as this was at the top string’s side.

+After I made sure I could spend at least a couple of days on the pickup replacement as well as shooting demo and comparison videos with both sets, I went for it and started replacing my pickups.
+To be honest, it took me a long time to figure out the Ibanez RG’s switch, so I had to draw everything by measuring and validating the connections with the stock pickups.
 However, as the Ibanez colour codes were completely different from the Seymour Duncan ones, it drove me nuts for a couple of hours.
 Eventually, I managed to connect everything and started playing the guitar.
-But then I noticed I left some wires too long with some parts of the wire not insulated.
-So this shorted the signal and the overall signal on the bridge pickup was too weak.
+But then I noticed I had left some wires too long, with some parts of the wire not insulated.
+So this shortened the signal, and the overall signal on the bridge pickup was too weak.

 Luckily, I figured out my soldering mistakes and cleaned the mess.
 I was finally able to hear both pickups and was pretty much amazed by the initial results.
+The stock Ibanez RG565 pickups, Ibanez V8 Custom and Infinity RD were measured;

 1st position – bridge pickup 16.91K